 Black women, like me, are often at a crossroads between wanting to take a stand against microaggressions at work and wanting to fade into the background to protect our peace.
 Being in the office, for me, meant feeling drained by 3pm, flattened by the weight of endless small talk and the constant pressure to be social, then the exhaustion I felt when I was judged for not wanting to be social.

+A 2021 PwC survey of over 2,000 Australian office workers found that most (a whopping 90%) don't want to return to the office full-time.
 Now that COVID-19 restrictions are easing up, like me, some workers are reluctant to go back to normal.
 Twenty-three-year-old Amina is one of them.

 She continues: "I could run all my errands in the house before my 9am stand-up sessions with the team.
 I wasn't getting punished for taking a nap during my lunch break.
 And although there were days I was at my desk for longer, at least I didn't have the dreaded feeling of waiting for the next bus in a packed environment — and my bed was seconds away."

-Amina adds that had it not been for the shift to working from home, she wouldn't have realized how much she was being exploited as the only Black woman on her team, which led to her deciding to put her wellbeing first and quitting her previous job.
+Amina adds that had it not been for the shift to working from home, she wouldn't have realised how much she was being exploited as the only Black woman on her team, which led to her deciding to put her wellbeing first and quitting her previous job.